cgilly2fast/plugin-adaptive-bitrate-videos/README.md

 // Now you can pass this adapter to the plugin

 export default buildConfig({
-	serverUrl: 'https://example.com' // Must be set to use pluggin
+	serverUrl: 'https://example.com' // Must be set to use plugin
 	plugins: [
     adaptiveBirateVideos({
       	collections: {
-        'my-collection-slug': {keepOrginal: true}
+			// The collection users upload source videos to 'my-collection-slug': {keepOriginal: true}
       	}
       	cloudStorage: {
        		adapter: adapter
       	}
 	}),
 	cloudStorage({ // Cloud storage plugin must come after plugin
     	collections: {
-        'my-collection-slug': {
+			// The collection users upload source videos to 'my-collection-slug': {
           		// see docs for the adapter you want to use
           		adapter: adapter,
         	},
-        // the output collection created by the plugin 'segments': { // Required name 'segments' unless overrided in segmentsOverride
+        	// the output collection created by the plugin 'segments': { // Required name 'segments' unless overridden in segmentsOverride
           		adapter: adapter,
         	},
       	},
     }),
   ]
   // The rest of your config goes here